Jack Ramsay: Portland Trail Blazers (1976–1986)

 In 1976, Ramsay became the head coach of the Portland Trail Blazers.
 When Ramsay arrived, the Blazers had not made the playoffs or compiled a winning season record in their six-year history.
-However, a young Blazers team, led by Bill Walton, was starting to jell.
+However, a young Blazers team, led by Bill Walton, was starting to gel.
 Ramsay also benefited from the 1976 ABA dispersal draft, in which the Blazers obtained power forward Maurice Lucas.

 In his first season in Portland (1977), Ramsay led the Blazers to their first NBA title.
-In his second season, the Blazers were 50–10 after 60 games and favored to repeat as NBA champions.
-Ramsey coached the Western Conference side in the 1978 All-Star Game.
+In his second season, the Blazers were a league-best 50–10 after 60 games and heavily favored to repeat as NBA champions.
+Ramsay coached the Western Conference side in the 1978 All-Star Game.
 Unfortunately for the Blazers, Walton broke his foot, but he tried to return for the playoff run.
 In Game 2, he suffered another injury that X-rays revealed that his navicular bone below the left ankle was broken.
 Citing the treatment of injuries of him and other teammates by Portland staff, Walton declared he would never play for the team again, and he sat out the entire 1979 season before leaving for the San Diego Clippers in 1980.
 Ramsay would continue to coach the Blazers until 1986 with general success.
 However, he never equaled the achievements of his first seasons; during Ramsay's last nine seasons in Portland, the Blazers only won two playoff series and never reached a Conference Final.